Arminbusatlic72/analogjs-portfolio/src/content/projects/03-kabinet.md

 projectImageSec: "/projects/kabinet/kabinet2.png"
 slug: "kabinet"
 link: "https://kabinet.rs/"
-description: "Creation of the official web shop of the firm using Wordpress and Woocommerce plugin.
-Creation of a multi‑language web store using the WPML plugin.
-Optimizing web performance by using image optimization and caching plug‑ins.
-Website is hosted on shared hosting
-Conversion of designs to a Wordpress site.
-Migration of the site to a production environment.
-Payment integration with Banca Intesa payment card.
-Performance optimization."
+description: "Development of the official web shop for a leading craft brewery in the region using WordPress and WooCommerce.
+Migrated the site to WooCommerce from a previous platform, ensuring SEO links were preserved through proper redirects.
+The store features over 150 products and supports multiple languages with the WPML plugin.
+Optimized web performance through image compression and caching plugins, and migrated the site to a production environment.
+Integrated payment processing with Banca Intesa.
+The website is hosted on shared hosting, and the design was fully converted into a WordPress site.
+I continue to update and maintain the site, adding new features upon request."
 tools: " Figma, Visual Studio Code, Html5, CSS3, Wordpress, Woocomerce"
 company: Grumpy dev
 previousProject: "learningmakeover"